overwatch-coder/SpaceShare/README.md

 # SpaceShare

-Creating an Airbnb website, named Spaceshare.
+Creating an Airbnb website, named SpaceShare.
 The website aims to connect people who want to rent their properties with people who are looking for accommodations.

 # API DOCS URL